Annapurna Base Camp Trek Distance

 The Classic Annapurna Base Camp Route:

-The ABC classical route is the one that has the greatest usage; it boasts of a well-established trail with beautiful villages, dense forests, and alpine meadows, passing up to the breathtaking Annapurna Base Camp at 4,130 meters.
+The ABC classical route is the one that has the greatest usage; it boasts a well-established trail with beautiful villages, dense forests, and alpine meadows, passing up to the breathtaking Annapurna Base Camp at 4,130 meters.

 Most of the routes taken by trekkers in their search for a quintessential experience of trekking in the Annapurna region have gone this way.
 Normally, the trek begins from Pokhara via road with a drive to Nayapul.